ameyaphad/ameyaphad.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
 Welcome to my website!
-My name is Ameya, and I am a graduate student specializing in **robotics and computer vision**, with a strong focus on **state estimation, perception, and sensor fusion for mobile robots**.
+My name is Ameya, and I am a graduate student specializing in **robotics and computer vision**, with a strong focus on **perception and sensor fusion for mobile robots**.

-I have built and analyzed end-to-end systems for **visual–inertial odometry (including a full MSCKF implementation)**, learning-based VIO, and **SLAM**, with experience working across simulation and real-world-inspired pipelines.
-My work also includes **NeRF-based 3D reconstruction**, optical flow–based motion segmentation, and deep learning models for geometry-aware perception.
+I have been a robotics enthusiast since my freshman year, where I worked on building an autonomous Formula FSAE vehicle from scratch.
+Since then, I have worked on and developed several advanced computer vision algorithms through my internships at [Symbotic](https://www.symbotic.com/) and [DEKA Research](https://dekaresearch.com/) and also via several projects.

-I enjoy implementation-driven research that bridges theory and practice, with an emphasis on **robustness, quantitative evaluation, and clean system design**.
-I am actively seeking roles in **robotics, perception, and computer vision** where I can contribute to building reliable autonomous systems.
+I am actively seeking roles in **robotics, perception, and computer vision** where I can contribute to building robust vision systems for reliable autonomy.

 A data-driven personal website
 ======